ymilky/franzy/README.md

 # Franzy

 Franzy is a suite of Clojure libraries for [Apache Kafka](http://kafka.apache.org/documentation.html).
-It includes libraries for Kafka consumers, producers, partitioners, callbacks, serializers, and deserializers, as well as an admin client, embedded Kafka brokers, validations for all major Kafka types, configuration management.
+It includes libraries for Kafka consumers, producers, partitioners, callbacks, serializers, and deserializers.
+Additionally, there are libraries for administration, testing, mocking, running embedded Kafka brokers and zookeeper clusters, and more.

 The main goal of Franzy is to make life easier for working with Kafka from Clojure.
-Franzy provides a foundation for building higher-level abstractions for whatever your needs might be when interacting with Kafka.
+Franzy provides a foundation for building higher-level abstractions for whatever your needs might be.

 ## Platform